Chaozhuang22/chaozhuang22.github.io/_pages/featured.md

   actions:
     - label: "Read More"
       url: "https://chaozhuang22.github.io/data-analysis/soccertrack/"
-  caption: "The collective motion of two teams during a soccer game."
 # excerpt: "A visualization study on the teamplay dynamics of a soccer game."
 intro:
   - excerpt: 'This site is used to publish notes about topics that I have learned and read.